TimeCaps: Capturing Time Series Data With Capsule Networks: Experiments and Results

+Decoder network has jointly learnt to decode the encoded signal which was parameterized by the TimeCaps network.
+Fig.~\ref{fig:recon} shows sample of reconstructed signals.

-Further, Table~\ref{table:inst_para} demonstrates the effect of having low number of instantiation parameters at the $\mathit{classification\_capsules}$ layer.
+Further, Table~\ref{table:inst_para_numbers} demonstrates the effect of having low number of instantiation parameters at the $\mathit{classification\_capsules}$ layer.
 When the number of instantiation parameters decreases, the $\mathit{mean\_square\_error}$ between the input signal and the reconstructed signal also decreases.
 Yet, as illustrated in Fig. \ref{fig:recon}, the reconstructed signal can be employed in applications which are required to perform well with low quality signals.

 Further, when the number of instantiation parameters increases, it introduces unnecessary artifacts to the reconstruction signal as illustrated in \textbf{Recon 24}.